 The consideration of criteria from the areas of environment (Environmental), social affairs (Social) and responsible corporate management (Governance) defines the fundamental values of the MainFirst group of companies.
+For its employees, the company strives to deliver a corporate culture and management that is geared towards sustainability.
 These values are incorporated into its internal principles and standards, with regular checks made to ensure that they are being adhered to and a great emphasis placed on expanding on and promoting these goals.
-MainFirst regards implementation of the principles and especially sustainability reporting not merely as a regulatory obligation but also as an opportunity.
-For its employees, the company strives to deliver a corporate culture and a management that is geared towards sustainability.
-The constantly growing interest in sustainability-related data and facts on countries, companies and assets helps drive the investment decision-making process.
+MainFirst therefore regards the implementation of the principles as well as, for instance, sustainability reporting as an opportunity to make a positive contribution and to document this transparently.

+Sustainability-related data and facts on countries, companies and assets are increasingly being included in the investment decision-making process.

 MainFirst wants to do the best possible justice to investors and their rightful interest in sustainability reporting.
 As such, they will learn how our business model and ESG strategies in the investment process both exploit opportunities with regard to sustainability aspects and develop sound strategies in asset management, in particular to support climate targets and promote a sustainable economy and economic cycle.